Skip to Content

 Keto Yorkshire Puddings

-- Whisk the heavy cream in a measuring cup until it is creamy.
-Then, add the eggs, flour, xanthan gum, water, and salt.
-Whisk until smooth.
+• Whisk heavy cream in a liquid measuring cup until creamy.
+Then, stir in the eggs, flour, xanthan gum, water, and salt.

-- Rest the mixture a room temperature for 30 minutes or overnight in the fridge for best results.
+• Rest the mixture at room temperature for at least 30 minutes or refrigerate overnight for the best results.

-- Preheat the oven to 450°F (232°C).
-Then, add one teaspoon of beef drippings, oil, butter, or ghee into each cup.
+• Preheat the oven to 450°F (232°C) and add one teaspoon of beef drippings, oil, butter, or ghee into each cup.

-- Set the muffin tin into the oven and heat them for 10 minutes.
+• Place the muffin tin in the oven and heat the drippings for 10 minutes.

-- For best results, rest the batter in the fridge overnight to develop the flavor.
-If you don’t have time for that, let it rest at room temperature for at least 30 minutes at minimum.
+• Let the batter rest.
+For the best results, refrigerate the batter overnight.
+If you’re short on time, let it rest at room temperature for at least 30 minutes before baking.

 Emily Thompson